Is It Safe To Leave A Pet In An RV?

 You may and probably should prepare your RV for extreme temperatures.

-If it’s winter out there, then your RV should be well-insulated and equipped with portable heaters to keep your pet warm.
-If using any kind of heater, you will need to think about ensuring that they are running even if the power goes out.
+If it’s winter out there, your RV should be well-insulated and equipped with portable heaters to keep your pet warm.
+If you are using any kind of heater, you will need to ensure that it is running even if the power goes out.

-Preparing your RV for winter is a thing that you need to do beforehand.
-It will be very difficult for you to try and insulate your RV if the winter has already come, so make sure that you do it before your trip.
+Preparing your RV for winter is essential.
+It will be very difficult to insulate your RV if winter has already arrived, so make sure that you do it before your trip.

-The first thing to do is, of course, to leave your AC unit running.
-Remember that you may want to ensure that it can run even if the power at the campground is out.
+Of course, the first thing to do is to leave your AC unit running.
+Remember that you may want to ensure it can run even if the power at the campground is out.

-Secondly, provide your pet with plenty of cool water so that they can hydrate themselves.
-Not all pets rely on sweating to cool themselves down in hot weather, but you should nonetheless provide them with a supply of water.
+Secondly, provide your pet with plenty of cool water to hydrate themselves.
+Not all pets rely on sweating to cool themselves down in hot weather, but you should provide them with a water supply.

-You can also leave the windows in the RV open to keep the air, but if you do so, you may want to mount screens on the windows so that your pet doesn’t escape from the RV and get lost somewhere.
+You can also leave the RV windows open to keep the air in, but if you do so, you may want to mount screens on the windows so that your pet doesn’t escape and get lost.

 Speaking of windows, cover all openings through which light can get in with curtains.
 This will allow you to limit the amount of heat that enters the RV and thus keep it cool.